Use case #0002

 Relocation — 8% of conflicts

-CKYC address: Mumbai.
-Current Aadhaar address: Pune.
+prior CIP address: New York.
+Current SSN / government ID address: Denver.
 Name and DOB match perfectly.
-Resolution: auto-reconcile on identity (name + DOB match is sufficient for KYC purposes).
-Initiate CKYC address update on borrower's behalf as a post-KYC compliance step — does not block the application.
-Log the address update for CKYC registry submission.
+Resolution: auto-reconcile on identity (name + DOB match is sufficient for KYC / CIP purposes).
+Initiate prior CIP address update on borrower's behalf as a post-KYC / CIP compliance step — does not block the application.
+Log the address update for institutional CIP system submission.

 Type 5